mattsnyder/twss/README.markdown

     TWSS("not yet, it's taking a while") # => false
     TWSS("well hurry up, you're not going fast enough") # => true

-It's far from perfect.
-I'll probably continue tweaking it some (increase the training set size).
+It's far from perfect, but it's accurate enough to be funny.
+I'll probably continue tweaking it some (increase the training set size and whatnot).
 I'm not being all that scientific about, so we'll see.

 Goals